Santo Antão – The Mountainous Island

 You can also reach the little village of Chã de Igreja from Ponta do Sol.
 When you take this equally interesting route of slopes and ravines, you will pass the scenic town of Fontainhas towering on a cliff.
 Other sights along the way are the authentic fishing villages of Corvo and Forminguinhas, as well as the town of Cruzinha da Graça on a promontory.
 The tour takes about five hours by foot.
 The driveable road street ends at Fontainhas, whose houses that appear to grow out of the mountain are surrounded by terraced fields and steep slopes.
 From here, it takes two more hours to walk to Forminguinhas.

 If you follow the street from Ribeira Grande in a northwest direction, you will reach what may be the loveliest town of Santo Antãos, Ponta do Sol in the extreme north of the island.
 Colourful little fishing boats lie on a promontory, which extends into the Atlantic.
 The city hall on the town centre’s praça, a comparably large colonial building, appears to watch over everything here.
 The town’s white church with its beautiful gables is also located on the praça.
 You can find accommodations in hotels and small guesthouses.
 Restaurants and bars line the streets.
 Even the drive from Ribeira Grande to Ponta do Sol is an experience: The connecting road runs directly along the cliffs at the ocean.
-The second residence of Cape Verde’s current president, a spacious villa with beautiful gardens, is located in Ponta do Sol.

 The best way to explore the west is from Porto Novo.
 An expanded road leads to Ribeira das Patas, whose valley is bordered in some places by vertically rising cliffs (primarily near Lagedos).
 The highest elevation of the island, the Tope de Coroa with its elevation of 1980 metres, is located behind a green area in a western direction.
 It’s not much further from here to Tarrafal de Monte Trigo, a green oasis on a sheltered bay.
 The dirt road from Ponte Sul to the interior of the island is quite adventurous, but you can drive there with the aluguer (shared taxi) or rent an off-road vehicle as a taxi (much more comfortable) directly from Porto Novo.
 A beautiful black lava beach that stretches for many kilometres awaits you there.
 The Tarrafal, which is very green due to a nearby spring, is protected against the wind in front of high cliffs.
 There are overnight accommodations in lovingly constructed natural-stone bungalows in a very beautiful, authentic complex (Mar Tranquilidade), which is run by a German-American couple.